 This episode of CS is titled, Luther’s Struggle.

-As we saw last time, Luther’s situation after appearing before the Emperor Charles V at the Diet of Worms didn’t look hopeful.
-The majority of officials there decided to apply the papal bull excommunicating Luther & removing his protection.
+As we saw last time, Luther’s situation after appearing before Emperor Charles V at the Diet of Worms didn’t look hopeful.
+The majority of officials there decided to apply the papal bull excommunicating Luther and removing his protection.
 Some of the nobles knew they could incur the Pope’s favor by taking matters into their own hands and assassinating the troublesome priest.
 But the German prince Frederick the Wise, one of the Emperor’s most important supporters, arranged to air-quotes à “kidnap” Luther on his way back to Wittenberg.
 He secreted Luther to his castle at Wartburg under an assumed identity.
 Now in hiding, Luther used the time to translate the NT from Greek into a superbly simple German Bible.
 He finished it in the Fall of 1522 and followed it up with an OT translation from Hebrew.
 This took longer and wasn’t finished till 1534.
 The completed Bible proved to be no less a force in the German-speaking world than the King James Version was later to be in the English sphere, and it’s considered one of Luther’s most valuable contributions.

 During his time at the Wartburg, Luther gave much thought to the issue of celibacy.
 He wrote a tract called On Monastic Vows where he expounded on the idea that a sequestered life wasn’t really Biblical.
 When he returned to Wittenberg, he dissolved the monasteries and ended clerical celibacy.
 The resources of the monasteries were used to relieve the poor, and marriages between former celibates became the order of the day.
 Erasmus noted that the tragedy of the break with Rome looked like it would finish as a comedy; with everyone married and living happily ever after.

 Luther himself took a wife in 1525, the former nun, Katherine von Bora.
 The story goes she was an eminently practical woman but not all that attractive.
-When her fellow sisters got married she was left single and approached Luther, saying it was his fault she was now alone and without support.
+When her fellow sisters got married, she was left single and approached Luther, saying it was his fault she was now alone and without support.
 She suggested it was his duty to remedy her situation.
 When he asked how he as supposed to do that, she replied marrying her was his best option.
 So he did.

 A new image of full-time ministry appeared in western Christianity—the married pastor living like any other man with his own family.
 Luther later wrote, “There is a lot to get used to in the first year of marriage.
 One wakes up in the morning and finds a pair of pigtails on the pillow which were not there before.”
-By all accounts, while Martin & Katherine’s marriage began as a purely pragmatic arrangement, the love between them grew into a rich joy.
-Luther was deeply affectionate to his wife, who often was instrumental in keeping Luther’s often dark moods from overwhelming him.
-They had 6 children.
+By all accounts, while Martin and Katherine’s marriage began as a purely pragmatic arrangement, the love between them grew into a rich joy.
+Luther was deeply affectionate to his wife, who often was instrumental in keeping Luther’s frequent dark moods from overwhelming him.
+They had six children.

-Luther understood if Reform was to take root & grow, it had to be fueled by the study of the Bible.
+Luther understood if Reform was to take root and grow, it had to be fueled by the study of the Bible.
 Studying Scripture required the ability to read it and to reason logically.
 So he placed a great emphasis on education and urged parents to send their children to school.
 To assist in the education of youth, he composed a Large Catechism in 1528, then a more popular Small Catechism a year later.
-In the Small Catechism, Luther gave a simple exposition of the Apostles’ Creed, the Lord’s Prayer, the Ten Commandments, & the 2 sacraments.
+In the Small Catechism, Luther gave a simple exposition of the Apostles’ Creed, the Lord’s Prayer, the Ten Commandments, and the two sacraments.
 He offered forms for confession, morning and evening prayers, and grace at meals.

 In 1524, Germany got a taste of how far reaching Luther’s call for reforms could reach.
 His insistence that church and society follow the commands of Scripture led to an uprising of the peasants against the nobility.
 The people applied the concept of the freedom of the Christian to the economic and social spheres.
 Long kept under the domineering thumb of the nobility, the peasants revolted against their feudal lords.
 They demanded an end to medieval serfdom, unless it could be justified from the Bible, and relief from the excessive services demanded of them which kept them in virtual slavery.